 In regard to employees and potential incentives, almost all were strongly opposed to the idea of offering additional leave time as an incentive.
-Most agreed that employees should be given a greater degree of recognition and employees really wanted to know they are appreciated.
-Responsibility should be rewarded, and interviewees felt that the development of a safety incentive for maintenance would be highly valuable.
-There was a strong feeling that cash incentives would be the most effective motivational tool.
+Most agreed that employees should be given a greater degree of recognition, as employees want to be appreciated.
+Interviewees felt that responsibility should be rewarded, and the development of a safety incentive for maintenance would be highly valuable.
+There was a consensus that cash incentives would be the most effective tool.